 Most of the following symbols are standard proofing symbols.
+Some come from Professor Mark Jones at Queen’s University, who taught me how to review and grade essays).
 Marking codes are listed alphabetically after the proofing symbols.
 Other abbreviations that I might use are listed on a separate page.

 The examples come from my imagination or from literature.
 If an example comes from literature, I give a model parenthetical reference.